beck-7/github-finder/README.md

 # Github Finder

 > React app to search Github profiles and repositories.
-This app uses Redux for state management.
+This app uses Redux Toolkit for state management.

 ## Usage